cake-lab/HybridDepth/README.md

 model = model.to('cuda')
 ```

-after loading the model, you can use the following code process the input images and get the depth map:
+After loading the model, you can use the following code to process the input images and get the depth map:

 ```python